APGG-Lab/APGG/paper/paper.md

 **Table 1**: Parameters used to replicate Proof of Concept Experiments, where $r$ is the Synergy Factor, $\mu$ is the Mutation Rate, $\gamma$ is the Punishment Cost and $\beta$ is the Punishment Fine.
 The experiment was run for 500,000 generations with 100 replicates.
 The Random Mutator was picked, as was the Random Selector.
 The Repopulator the was used was the Proportionate Repopulator.

-To prove the concept of the software, and to verify its functionality, we repeated the experiment from the paper by Hintze and Adami (2015) [@hintze2015punishment], Figure 6, where the critical point to go from defection to cooperation dependent on synergy factor in the public goods game with punishment is computed and compared to the same game without punishment (see Figure 4).
+To prove the concept of the software, and to verify its functionality, we repeated the experiment from the paper by Hintze and Adami (2015) [@hintze2015punishment], Figure 6, where the critical point to go from defection to cooperation dependent on synergy factor in the public goods game with punishment is computed and compared to the same game without punishment (see \autoref{fig:Figure6}).
 For each datapoint along the axis of the synergy factor 10 replicate experiments were run.
 The results are qualitatively the same, and the identical critical points and overall model behavior were observed.

-![This Figure displays the same result as [@hintze2015punishment], therefore proving that APGG does work as intended.](img/Fig6hd.png){ width=100% }
+![This Figure displays the same result as [@hintze2015punishment], therefore proving that APGG does work as intended.\label{fig:Figure6}](img/Fig6hd.png){ width=100% }

 ## Conclusion
 After the initial development of the APGG software different groups of students performed additional experiments with ease, supporting the usability design goal.
 Extensions to other population structures like graphs were also attempted and proved to be easily achievable in practice, thus underlining the quality of the modular design of the tool.
-Further, we could accurately replicate already existing results from previous publications using our tool (see Figure 4).
+Further, we could accurately replicate already existing results from previous publications using our tool (see \autoref{fig:Figure6}).
 Lastly, we used our tool to conduct original research on another public goods game featuring asymmetric payoff redistribution [@hintze2020inclusive].
 We look forward to further extending our software and hope other researchers will join our endeavor and benefit from our tool.

 ## Outlook
 Since APGG is written in a modular fashion, adding to and expanding on the existing code base should be easy to do, and therefore our tool allows anyone who wants to conduct experiments to write their specific use cases into APGG.
 Creating these extentions has already been tested [@hintze2020inclusive], and shown to work easily.
 Further additions can also be contributed to the github repository via pull requests.
 APGG will remain under further development for future experiments by Jochen Staudacher (Kempten University, Germany) and Arend Hintze (Dalarna University, Sweden).